-Similarly, while the fate of superheroes is these days controlled less from New York, home of print publishing, and more from Hollywood – Marvel Comics are still NYC based, but the company is owned and controlled by Disney – it’s hard to imagine Metropolis or Gotham warping into a version of Los Angeles.
-Gotham and Metropolis may both be versions of New York, but they’re also abstractions of the characters who inhabit, drawing from real life cities but then twisting geography and architecture to fit their heroes better.
+Similarly, while the fate of superheroes is these days controlled less from New York, home of print publishing, and more from Hollywood – Marvel Comics is owned and controlled by Disney – it’s hard to imagine Metropolis or Gotham warping into a version of Los Angeles.
+Gotham and Metropolis may both be versions of New York, but they’re also abstractions of the characters who inhabit, drawing from real-life cities but then twisting geography and architecture to fit their heroes better.

 The gothic edifices and gargoyles of Gotham wrap around Batman, and the shining towers of Metropolis complement Superman, as snugly as the tight costumes they both wear.
 They’re inspired by New York, but having existed on the page for 80 years and filtered through the imaginations of countless readers who have, themselves, grown up to write and draw comic book stories, they have an existence of their own in our collective psyche.

 [Read more: Everyone and no one belongs to New York]